-This fair and equitable transition needed is unprecedented in breadth and scale, and requires significant greenhouse gas emissions reductions in all sectors, including manufacturing, transport, tourism, construction and infrastructure development, forestry, health, water management, and agriculture; a wide portfolio of mitigation and adaptation options; as well as a significant upscaling of investments in those options.
+[Approved on 23/11/22 + addition of the definition of “Carbon neutrality” in the glossary] This fair and equitable transition needed is unprecedented in breadth and scale, and requires significant greenhouse gas emissions management, including reductions, removals, reuse, and recycling in all sectors, including manufacturing, transport, tourism, construction and infrastructure development, forestry, health, water management, and agriculture; a wide portfolio of mitigation and adaptation options; as well as a significant upscaling of investments in those options.
 Taken together, they invite a programme of climate action designed to bring about ‘transformative change’.
 In the context of the World Heritage Convention, transformative change would be exemplified by decisions that contribute towards making World Heritage properties carbon neutral, as much as possible, and more resilient and better adapted to a changing climate, while safeguarding their Outstanding Universal Value.
 By acting as exemplars of climate action, World Heritage properties may serve as catalysts for change in the wider policy, economic, environment and social sectors for the benefit of present and future generations.
 World Heritage properties can embrace transformative change to become demonstration cases of the change the world needs.

-World Heritage properties are part of physical and social processes and are strongly connected to surrounding areas, ecosystems, communities and societies.
+[Approved on 23/11/22] World Heritage properties are part of physical and social processes and are strongly connected to surrounding areas, ecosystems, communities and societies.
 They are not isolated areas, their safeguard depends on the support of communities.
 For World Heritage stakeholders, it is therefore fundamental to increase the awareness of connectivity of climate change and interactions between decision makers, communities, and natural and cultural heritage to support transformative change.
-In the context of this Policy Document, transformative change should integrate cross-sectoral thinking and approaches that account for direct, indirect, and cumulative impacts on World Heritage properties, and offer opportunities to reconcile multiple interests
+In the context of this Policy Document, transformative change should integrate cross-sectoral thinking and approaches that account for direct, indirect, and cumulative impacts on World Heritage properties, and offer opportunities to reconcile multiple interests, in line with the Paris Agreement and its principles.

-Since the adoption of the 2007 Policy Document, an important number of reports on the state of conservation of World Heritage properties affected by climate change have been presented to the World Heritage Committee.
+[Approved on 23/11/22] Since the adoption of the 2007 Policy Document, an important number of reports on the state of conservation of World Heritage properties affected by climate change have been presented to the World Heritage Committee.
 Following the adoption of the 2030 UN Agenda for Sustainable Development, in 2015, outlining 17 Sustainable Development Goals (SDGs), the World Heritage Committee in the same year adopted the ‘Policy for the Integration of a Sustainable Development Perspective into the Processes of the World Heritage Convention’ (the ‘2015 Sustainable Development Policy’) with a view of ensuring policy coherence between the Convention and the SDGs.
 The 2015 Sustainable Development Policy expressly recognises the linkages between climate change and sustainable development, noting that “[i]n the face of increasing disaster risks and the impact of climate change, States Parties should recognise that World Heritage represents both an asset to be protected and a resource to strengthen the ability of communities and their properties to resist, absorb, and recover”.
-In climate that are common to many sectors and policy domains and creating conditions for implementing transformative change, World Heritage can also contribute to the implementation of the SDGs in line with the 2015 Sustainable Development Policy.
+In addressing challenges related to climate change that are common to many sectors and policy domains and creating conditions for implementing transformative change, World Heritage can also contribute to the implementation of the SDGs in line with the 2015 Sustainable Development Policy.